Capital punishment: Juvenile offenders

 The death penalty for juvenile offenders (criminals aged under 18 years at the time of their crime although the legal or accepted definition of juvenile offender may vary from one jurisdiction to another) has become increasingly rare.
-Considering the age of majority is not 18 in some countries or has not been clearly defined in law, since 1990 ten countries have executed offenders who were considered juveniles at the time of their crimes: The People's Republic of China (PRC), Bangladesh, Democratic Republic of Congo, Iran, Iraq, Japan, Nigeria, Pakistan, Saudi Arabia, Sudan, the United States, and Yemen.
-China, Pakistan, the United States, Yemen and Saudi Arabia have since raised the minimum age to 18.
+Considering the age of majority is not 18 in some countries or has not been clearly defined in law, since 1990 ten countries have executed offenders who were considered juveniles at the time of their crimes: China, Bangladesh, Democratic Republic of Congo, Iran, Iraq, Japan, Nigeria, Pakistan, Saudi Arabia, Sudan, the United States, and Yemen.
+China, Pakistan, the United States, Saudi Arabia, and Yemen have since raised the minimum age to 18.
 Amnesty International has recorded 61 verified executions since then, in several countries, of both juveniles and adults who had been convicted of committing their offences as juveniles.
-The PRC does not allow for the execution of those under 18, but child executions have reportedly taken place.
+China does not allow for the execution of those under 18, but child executions have reportedly taken place.

 One of the youngest children ever to be executed was the infant son of Perotine Massey on or around 18 July 1556.
 His mother was one of the Guernsey Martyrs who was executed for heresy, and his father had previously fled the island.
 At less than one day old, he was ordered to be burned by Bailiff Hellier Gosselin, with the advice of priests nearby who said the boy should burn due to having inherited moral stain from his mother, who had given birth during her execution.

-Starting from 1642 in Colonial America until the present day in the United States, an estimated 365 juvenile offenders were executed by various colonial authorities and (after the American Revolution) the federal government.
+Since 1642 in Colonial America and in the United States, an estimated 365 juvenile offenders were executed by various colonial authorities and (after the American Revolution) the federal government.
 The U.S. Supreme Court abolished capital punishment for offenders under the age of 16 in Thompson v.
 Oklahoma (1988), and for all juveniles in Roper v.
 Simmons (2005).

 In Prussia, children under the age of 14 were exempted from the death penalty in 1794.
 Capital punishment was cancelled by the Electorate of Bavaria in 1751 for children under the age of 11 and by the Kingdom of Bavaria in 1813 for children and youth under 16 years.
 In Prussia, the exemption was extended to youth under the age of 16 in 1851.
 For the first time, all juveniles were excluded for the death penalty by the North German Confederation in 1871, which was continued by the German Empire in 1872.
 In Nazi Germany, capital punishment was reinstated for juveniles between 16 and 17 years in 1939.
 This was broadened to children and youth from age 12 to 17 in 1943.
 The death penalty for juveniles was abolished by West Germany, also generally, in 1949 and by East Germany in 1952.